 Where to paddle?

-One of the great things about paddleboarding is its versatility – you can take your iSUP pretty much anywhere there’s a body of water, be it inland, coastal or the open coast.
+One of the great things about paddle boarding is its versatility - you can take your iSUP pretty much anywhere there’s a body of water, be it inland, coastal or the open sea.
 But it’s important to make smart choices about where to paddle, it can get dangerous out there, so be careful.

-If you are looking for more inspiration on where to paddleboard feel free to join our Stava club with over 700+ paddleboard enthusiasts, who regular post there SUP routes – Each week we give away prizes to our top paddlers, if you want to join our community join us here – https://www.strava.com/clubs/thesupteam.
+If you are looking for more inspiration on where to paddle board feel free to join our Stava club with other enthusiasts, who regular post their SUP routes - if you want to join our community join us here -https://www.strava.com/clubs/thesupteam.